WorldFishCenter/peskas.org/README.md

 # Peskas.org

 Peskas is an advanced intelligence platform for artisanal fisheries.
-This repository host the code for the project's website, [peskas.org](http://peskas.org).
+This repository hosts the code for the project's website, [peskas.org](http://peskas.org).

 The landing website is based on [Static Site Boilerplate](http://staticsiteboilerplate.com)